cherkavi/enterprise-architect-toolbox/ultralearning.md

   * switching activities
   * find your level of concentration/excitement

-### goal oriented
-> use what you learn in practice
-* pet-project ( or modeling )
-* start to use (your goal) the knowledge immediately
-* take a look more deeper and wider

-### exercises
-* break up to the steps:
-  * implementation
-  * cognitive areas of knowledge
-* find out difficult and cumbersome steps - practice them separately
-* copy of existing success stories/examples
-* have you stuck ?:
-  1. step back
-  2. learn
-  3. try again
-* in order not to give up - set up timer for 10 min

 ### fixing/consolidation
 > when something is not pan out - it's good
 * try to solve without books and clues